 - A slip or fall,

 - Development of a back or neck injury.

 - Having “cargo” fall on you,

-About becoming disabled, we’re not just taking about the obvious things, we talking about any one of the millions of things that could prevent you from being able to perform your job in the future.
+When talking about becoming disabled, we’re not just taking about the obvious things, we talking about any one of the millions of things that could prevent you from being able to perform your job in the future.

-That millions of people become temporarily or permanently disabled every year.
 For many of these people, their new disability was abrupt and completely unexpected.
 It could be caused from:

 - Unknown genetic medical condition,

 So, ask yourself… Would you be financially prepared to lose your income for a month?
 6 months?
 6 years!